uhub/awesome-actionscript-sorted/README.md

 * [OutOfTheVoid/AS3-8-bit-VM](https://github.com/OutOfTheVoid/AS3-8-bit-VM) - An eight bit virtual machine written in actionscript
 * [nicolai86/as3.iCal](https://github.com/nicolai86/as3.iCal) - iCal parser written in ActionScript 3
 * [nariyu/as3twitterlib](https://github.com/nariyu/as3twitterlib) - Twitter API wrapper library for ActionScript 3.0
-* [myflashlab/Firebase-ANE](https://github.com/myflashlab/Firebase-ANE) - Firebase ANE gives you access to the Google Firebase project in your AdobeAir projects supported on both Android and iOS with 100% identical ActionScript API.
 * [milkisevil/milkisevil-toolbox](https://github.com/milkisevil/milkisevil-toolbox) - A bunch of my custom classes, useful whilst developing in Actionscript 3
 * [ManfredKarrer/nucleo.io](https://github.com/ManfredKarrer/nucleo.io) - nucleo.io is an ActionScript / Flex Library containing a scheduler micro-framework for easily configuring tasks to be executed in sequence, parallel or based on their data dependencies.
 * [ken39arg/AIRToolKit](https://github.com/ken39arg/AIRToolKit) - command line applications using ActionScript (AIR)